Cassar Heating & Air Conditioning

 Check the Outdoor Unit for Ice

-Some frost on the outdoor unit is normal in winter.
-A unit completely encased in ice is not — this indicates a defrost issue.
-Don’t chip at it; call Cassar.
+Some frost on the outdoor unit is normal in winter, the defrost cycle handles that automatically.
+A unit completely encased in ice is not normal and indicates a defrost issue.
+Don’t chip at it.
+Turn the system off to let it thaw naturally and call Cassar.
+Chipping can damage the coil fins and create a larger repair.

 🌬️